Skip to content

 Set these secrets on your deployment:

-• WEBHOOK_SECRET — the secret you configure in FlareBuilder
+• WEBHOOK_SECRET — the whsec_... secret shown when you create the webhook in FlareBuilder

 • WEBFLOW_TOKEN — your Webflow API token